yjyale/palmquist/README.md

 # palmquist

 This webapp is a rewrite of the Beinecke Library legacy application Palmquist.
+The project can be built using Maven, and the resulting .war file can be dropped into Tomcat (or just launched with `java`).
 The stack is Spring Boot/MVC/Data.
-The project can be built using Maven, and the resulting .war file can be dropped into Tomcat.

 Installation
 --------------

-Install Maven (and JDK).
+Install [Maven](https://maven.apache.org/) (and JDK).
 Download sqljdbc4 from [Microsoft] (https://www.microsoft.com/en-us/download/details.aspx?id=11774).

 * Build and Launch
 ```sh